Ferynix/ZIN-70-Quad-Nixie-Display/README.md

 This is a four tube display built using Millclock ZIN-70 Nixie Tubes.
 This can be used to drive a clock, or just as a numeric display.

-Please note that if you decide to use this diaply as a clock, it does not include colons.
+Please note that if you decide to use this display as a clock, it does not include a colon.

 Current iteration: Version 2